klem-data/API---Webscrapping/TP2 and  3/README.md

   - json.dumps() and json.loads()

   - serializeJSON

+==>  json.dumps() and json.loads() These are standard Python library functions for converting Python objects to JSON and vice versa.

 - **Question 7:** _What is the main use of the HTTP "PUT" method in the context of REST APIs?_